lensheng123-jpg/Mindbalance-app/README.md

-# MindBalance App - Assignment 2
+# MindBalance aid - Assignment 2

 A mental wellness application built with Ionic React and Firebase that demonstrates CRUD operations with client-side caching.